 - If you have course work from a community college that is listed on your degree transcript, you are not required to upload that at this time.

-All non-University of Oregon applicants must mail OFFICIAL copies of all DEGREE transcripts to the Office of the Registrar.
+All non-University of Oregon applicants must contact each degree institution to request an OFFICIAL DEGREE transcript be mailed to the Office of the Registrar, 5257 University of Oregon, Eugene, OR 97403